 Skipping A/C Saves Money

-In a 2008 Time Magazine article, Lee Shipper of the University of California, Berkley estimated the cost of air conditioning usage to be 20 cents per kilowatt hour.
+In a 2008 Time Magazine article, Lee Shipper of the University of California, Berkley estimated the cost of air conditioning usage at 20 cents per kilowatt hour.
 He also estimated a savings of four percent for every degree you push up the thermostat.

 You can lower your costs by using fans and ceiling fans, opening windows and creating cross-currents to cool your home.
 Also, use heat-producing appliances such as dryers during cooler times of the day and close your shades during the hottest part of the day.

 An excellent alternative to air conditioning is becoming more affordable – geothermal cooling systems.
-I became familiar with geothermal systems when the board of a local library decided to go that route with a new building it was having constructed.
-Geothermal systems can either heat or cool and are powered by the heat stored in the earth.
-Geothermal systems aren’t new.
-The Romans used geothermal systems (albeit less sophisticated ones than today’s) to heat their homes thousands of years ago.
+I became familiar with geothermal systems when the board of a local library decided to go that route in the construction of its new building.
+Geothermal systems, which either heat or cool and are powered by the heat stored in the earth, aren’t new.
+The Romans used these systems (albeit less sophisticated ones) to heat their homes thousands of years ago.

 Currently, if you decide to buy a geothermal system, you can also apply for tax credits that make your investment even more economical.

-So, you too can be like some of your favorite celebs and have a healthier life and environment by turning off the AC.
+So why not be like some of your favorite celebs?
+Have a healthier life and environment by turning off the AC.